Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 - Both scripts are idempotent and safe to re-run.
 Once Superset's egress IP is known, set `METRICS_SUPERSET_IP` in `shared-cfg.sh` and re-run `metricsschema.sh` to add its firewall rule — that rule lives in `metricsschema.sh`, not the deployment template, so re-running `metricsdeploy.sh` will not add it.

-## Adding DNS zones and endpoints
+## Adding DNS records and endpoints

-In order to add the shared DNS zones and corresponding endpoints in Front Door, you should do the following, for each of the relevant zones, which here we will denote as `ZONE` in the instructions.
-There are four relevant zones.
+In order to add the shared DNS records and corresponding endpoints in Front Door, you should do the following, for each of the relevant domains, which here we will denote as `ZONE` in the instructions.
+There are four relevant domains.

 - `prd2` is for live iOS traffic